flythereddflagg/flythereddflagg.github.io/python_book/docs/11-Input-and-Output.md

 ```
 $ python io_files.py
-Enter your name      :John Doe
+Enter your name      : John Doe
-Enter your age       :30
+Enter your age       : 30
-Enter your occupation:Panda Caretaker
+Enter your occupation: Panda Caretaker
 Hello John Doe!
 You are 30 years old.
 You work as a/an Panda Caretaker.
 $